AVEVA/OMF-Docs/documentation/data/link-type.md

 # Link Data Messages

-A Link is used to create relationships between omf created resources.
+A Link is used to create relationships between OMF created resources.
 Links are defined using the pre-defined typeid `__Link` in the Data Message.
 For example:
  - links between static instances, such as a plant to a tank, or a tank to a pump
  - links from static instances to containers, such as a tank to a measurement